Masayuki Uemura: Career

 In November 1981, Uemura received a phone call from Yamauchi, who asked him to make "something that lets you play arcade games on your TV at home."
 Collaborating with Ricoh, he and his team began creating a system that could run Nintendo's hit arcade game Donkey Kong.
 Released in July 1983, this console became the Family Computer (commonly known by the Japanese-English term Famicom), an 8-bit console using interchangeable cartridges.
 Despite his initial pessimism of the console, it soon proved to be a success, selling 2.5 million units by the end of 1984.
 Due to the video game crash of 1983, when consumers had little trust in game consoles due to poor quality control, the Famicom underwent a redesign when brought to the United States, its first Western market.
 The cartridge slot was changed to be front-loading to mimic the tape deck of a VCR and to reduce the risk of static electricity in drier climates, while the NES Zapper was bundled to appeal to Americans' interest in guns.
 Rebranded as the Nintendo Entertainment System (NES), the console would also prove successful overseas.
-Uemura then designed the Famicom Disk System, a Japan-only add-on for the Famicom that played games on floppy disks.
+Uemura then designed the Family Computer Disk System, an add-on for the Famicom that played games on floppy disks.

 In 1988, Uemura began designing the Super Famicom, the Famicom's 16-bit successor, which would be demonstrated to the Japanese press.
 He and his team worked with Ken Kutaragi, an engineer from Sony who designed the system's sound chip and would later develop the PlayStation.
-First released in Japan in 1990, it would be christened the Super Nintendo Entertainment System in the West.
+First released in Japan in 1990, it would be rebranded as the Super Nintendo Entertainment System in the West.
 In 1995, his team released the Satellaview, an add-on for the Super Famicom that let players download content via satellite broadcast.

-During his time at Nintendo, he also produced video games, including Soccer, Baseball, Golf, Clu Clu Land, and Ice Climber.
+During his time at Nintendo, he also produced video games, including Soccer, Baseball, Golf, Clu Clu Land, Ice Climber, and Marvelous: Mōhitotsu no Takarajima.

 Uemura retired from Nintendo in 2004, remaining an advisor in the Research and Engineering Department.
 He became a professor at Ritsumeikan University, researching and teaching about video games.

 On 26 February 2020, Uemura spoke at the National Videogame Museum in the United Kingdom about his career.